85% of mothers planned to breastfeed for at least the first three months after their baby’s birth.

 The electrical stimulation will simply generate a superficial tingling/pins and needles sensation on the surface of the skin, which makes it non-penetrating and completely safe to use even for a long period of time.
 It is however contraindicated to use TENS in this way if the mother has a pacemaker or another implanted electric medical device.

 TensCare developed new electrode pads specifically for use on the breast.
 These breast pads offer an improved comfort and an ease of use compare to the use of standard electrode.
-We suggest using these electrode pads with the perfect TENS unit (programme C) for about 15 minutes every two hours.
+We suggest using these electrode pads with the Perfect TENS unit on programme C for about 15 minutes every two hours, or for the same amount of time with either of our Maternity TENS units on programme A.

 TENS could also be used to generate lactation for mothers who didn’t carry the baby (in the case of adoption of a new-born for example).